paloukari/azure-iot-lite-c/README.md

 1. Posting a D2C message (non blocking call):

    In this example, `post_message` will enqueue a new message in the outbound queue without blocking the thread.
 When you call `flush`, all messages in the outbound queue will be sent and all incoming network traffic will be processed and put in the inbound queue.

+   This pattern is more complicated than the `send_message` example, but is more useful for single threaded applications that need to have an 'async' behavior.

     ```
     //create the device